zippoy/luke/README.md

 ====
 In no particular order:

 * [Apache Lucene](http://lucene.apache.org/).
 Most certainly luke can open lucene index produced by pure Lucene.
-Do people make pure Lucene these days?
+Do people make pure Lucene indices these days?
 * [Apache Solr](http://lucene.apache.org/solr/).
 Solr and Lucene share the same code base, so it is natural that luke can open Lucene Index produced by Solr.
 * [Elasticsearch](https://github.com/elastic/elasticsearch).
 Elasticsearch uses Lucene as its lowest-level search engine base.
 So luke can open its index too!